Simplifying the Kubernetes CI/CD Pipeline

 After this, you should be able to access the Devtron dashboard on localhost port 8080.

-For demonstrating the CI/CD pipeline, let's use a nodejs demo application provided by Devtron on GitHub repository.
+For demonstrating the CI/CD pipeline, let's use a nodejs demo application provided by Devtron on the GitHub repository.

 After getting this, you need to set the global configurations for your application.
 For setting global configuration refer to the documentation.